vebnz/veb.co.nz/_posts/2019-07-26-react-native-phone-input.markdown

 Of course, to do what I've done (for confirming your mobile number), you just add another `PhoneInput` component, but with a different `onChange`.

 There are quite a few things that is missing from this code, but the idea of me posting it was so you could have a "skeleton" so that you can then add your neccessary functionality to.
-An example here, would be to show a checkmark :white_check_mark: after entering the first one (if it's a correct number from `formatNumber`) and then if they enter the wrong number in the second input, you would show an 'x' :x:.
+An example here, would be to show a checkmark :heavy_check_mark: after entering the first one (if it's a correct number from `formatNumber`) and then if they enter the wrong number in the second input, you would show an :x:.

 I do find quite often it's far easier to make your own components rather than trying to hack existing ones to work how you want them to, and with [React Hooks](https://reactjs.org/docs/hooks-intro.html)… it's becoming far easier to take a bloated library from npm or GitHub and convert it into something tiny.

-Have fun.
+Have fun. :smile: